mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

-Any piece of equipment that uses psionic energy in some way must be psi-calibrated; that is, circuited to receive, adapt and manipulate psi energy as the psion’s mind produces it.
+Any piece of equipment that uses psionic energy in some way must be psi-calibrated; that is, circuited to receive, adapt and manipulate psi energy as the psion's mind produces it.
 Note that this is not the same as using the Machine Symbiosis talent; psionically-calibrated equipment is designed to work with any psion, regardless of talents trained; the important component is psionic energy and the ability